 2. Opt for cloth diapers

-By using cloth diapers, you can save thousands of dollars as you can re-use them.
-Opting for this diaper type can also help in cutting back the carbon footprint especially that disposables are among the biggest contributors to thousands of metric tons of plastic waste each year.
-Using cloth diapers are also reported to reduce the incidence of diaper rash.
+By using cloth nappies, you can save thousands of dollars as you can re-use them.
+Opting for this nappy type can also help in cutting back the carbon footprint especially that disposables are among the biggest contributors to thousands of metric tons of plastic waste each year.
+Using cloth nappies are also reported to reduce the incidence of nappy rash.

 3. Get creative with play

 It is through play that kids learn crucial life skills that will help them prepare for their future.
 But toys aren’t the only ways to engage them in play.
 With creativity, you can get your child into this fun and educational activity without spending so much.

 You can use anything you have at home like metal bowls and small cups to open up your child’s creativity and curiosity.
 Another good way to engage your child in play is heading outside and explore the environment around.
 Not only would it be great for his/her physical health, it’s also a great bonding activity.